Utterance Clustering Using Stereo Audio Channels: Abstract

 \section{Abstract}

-Speaker diarization is one of the actively researched topics in audio signal processing and machine learning.
-Utterance clustering is a critical part of a speaker diarization task.
-In this study, we aim to improve the performance of utterance clustering by processing multichannel (stereo) audio signals.
-We generated processed audio signals by combining left- and right-channel audio signals in a few different ways and then extracted embedded features (also called d-vectors) from those processed audio signals.
-We applied the Gaussian mixture model (GMM) for supervised utterance clustering.
-In the training phase, we used a parameter sharing GMM to train the model for each speaker.
-In the testing phase, we selected the speaker with the maximum likelihood as the detected speaker.
-Results of experiments with real audio recordings of multi-person discussion sessions showed that our proposed method that used multichannel audio signals achieved significantly better performance than a conventional method with mono audio signals.
+Utterance clustering is one of the actively researched topics in audio signal processing and machine learning.
+This study aims to improve the performance of utterance clustering by processing multichannel (stereo) audio signals.
+Processed audio signals were generated by combining left- and right-channel audio signals in a few different ways and then extracted embedded features (also called d-vectors) from those processed audio signals.
+This study applied the Gaussian mixture model for supervised utterance clustering.
+In the training phase, a parameter sharing Gaussian mixture model was conducted to train the model for each speaker.
+In the testing phase, the speaker with the maximum likelihood was selected as the detected speaker.
+Results of experiments with real audio recordings of multi-person discussion sessions showed that the proposed method that used multichannel audio signals achieved significantly better performance than a conventional method with mono audio signals in more complicated conditions.